Influence of Caste System in Clothing – Ancient India

 – Rig Veda 10.90.11–12

 Rig Veda structures a two-fold Varna system on basis of tribe and lineage – Arya Varna and Dasa Varna.
-Vedic nomads, culturally and genetically different from Indus valley people regarded themselves as Arya and the non-Vedic indigenous people of India were labelled Dasa or Dasyu – translates to barbarians, demons or slave in Vedic hymns depending on contexts of usage.
-Rigveda describes the echos of the fight between Arya Varna and non-Aryans.
+Vedic nomads, culturally and genetically different from Indus valley people regarded themselves as Arya and the non-Vedic indigenous people were labelled Dasa or Dasyu – translates to barbarians, demons or slave in Vedic hymns depending on contexts of usage.
+Rigveda describes the echos of the fight between Arya and non-Arya.
 The Aryans, who were superior in Iron-technology, defeated the indigenous settlers who still used copper.
 Several Rigveda hymns glorify white skinned Aryans defeating dark skinned Dasyus.
 Krishnam Vacham [Black skin: Vedic Sanskrit] was written off as impious.

 “The mighty Thunderer with his fair-complexioned friends won the land, the sunlight, and the waters.”